By Christian Vousvouras

 Along with improvements in life expectancy, there are many more mouths to feed.
 Access to good nutrition, safe water sources and economic opportunities are needed to meet the challenge of our growing population.
 Innovative solutions will enable us to tackle poverty, disease and malnutrition.

 Harnessing the power of private enterprise to tackle social challenges with business solutions is what we call Creating Shared Value (CSV).
-It’s a philosophy that has long driven our decision making at Nestlé and is reflected by our company purpose, to enhance quality of life and contribute to a healthier future.
+It’s a philosophy that has long driven our decision making at Nestlé and is reflected by our company purpose, to unlock the power of food to enhance quality of life for everyone, today and for generations to come.

 We’ve also spent time finding and supporting entrepreneurs who exemplify Creating Shared Value through their business ideas and actions.
 Harnessing these innovations will put new solutions on the table and, at the same time, help spread wealth and prosperity.
 To recognise and promote the work of pioneers in this field, we launched the Nestlé Creating Shared Value Prize in 2010.